chryssakr/chryssakr.com/README.md

 The project for my **personal website**.

 ## Website Accessibility
-- Accessible for 5 different types of **Colour Blindness** (Protanopia, Deuteranopia, Tritanopia, Achromatopsia, Contrast loss)
+- Accessible for 4 different types of **Colour Blindness** (Protanopia, Deuteranopia, Tritanopia, Achromatopsia)
+//make it contrast loss accessible